heheshang/AuroraPlan/Rust for Rustaceans.md

 sensitive programs that might benefit from cross-crate optimization.
 Beware, though, that cross-crate LTO can add a lot to your compile time.
-Rust performs LTO across all the codegen units within each crate by default in an attempt to make up for the lost optimizations caused by using many codegen units.
-Since the LTO is performed only within each crate,
+- Rust performs LTO across all the codegen units within each crate by default in an attempt to make up for the lost optimizations caused by using many codegen units.
+Since the LTO is performed only within each crate, rather than across crates, this extra pass isn’t too onerous, and the added compile time should be lower than the amount of time saved by using a lot of codegen units.

-76 Chapter 5
-rather than across crates, this extra pass isn’t too onerous, and the added compile time should be lower than the amount of time saved by using a lot of codegen units.
 Rust also offers a technique known as thin LTO, which allows the LTO pass to be mostly parallelized, at the cost of missing some optimizations a “full” LTO pass would have found.

-NOTE LTO can be used to optimize across foreign function interface boundaries in many cases, too.
+**NOTE** LTO can be used to optimize across foreign function interface boundaries in many cases, too.
 See the linker-plugin-lto rustc flag for more details.
-The [profile] section also supports flags that aid in debugging, such as debug, debug-assertions, and overflow-checks.
+- The [profile] section also supports flags that aid in debugging, such as debug, debug-assertions, and overflow-checks.
 The debug flag tells the compiler to include debug symbols in the compiled binary.
 This increases the binary size, but it means that you get function names and such, rather than just